kubesphere/website/content/en/docs/application-store/built-in-apps/mysql-app.md

    {{< notice note >}}

-   You may need to open the port in your security groups and configure related port forwarding rules depending on your where your Kubernetes cluster is deployed.
+   You may need to open the port in your security groups and configure related port forwarding rules depending on where your Kubernetes cluster is deployed.

    {{</ notice >}}